On average, Formula 1 (F1) teams travel between up to 23 cities during each racing season. And it’s safe to say these teams can’t pack light.

-To enable the lightning-fast access to insights the team needs trackside to optimize cars, debrief and strategize before each race, and earn those tenths of a second, IT has to hit the road with them.
-In this respect, mobile data centers don’t just bring the team’s data closer to the edge, it brings them a competitive edge.
+To enable the lightning-fast access to insights teams needs trackside to optimize cars, debrief and strategize before each race, and earn those tenths of a second, IT has to hit the road with them.
+In this respect, mobile data centers don’t just bring teams’ data closer to the edge, it brings them a competitive edge.
 Here’s how.

 Faster Insights Mean Competitive Edge

 There’s another race going on behind the scenes of every F1 race: the race for insights.
-To win it, the brilliant data scientists and engineers at Mercedes F1 need fast and agile access to data.
 Motorsport Network President James Allen describes this dichotomy: “As these highly paid sportsmen are driving the race cars out on track, you’ve got these brilliant mathematicians in the background who are having their own race,” he says, adding that analyzing all of this real-time data is akin to “change management in real time.”
 He goes on to say, “The definition of whether someone wins or loses is more often than not decided by the decisions that get made around the race”—and that comes from the data.¹

 Instrumentation generates more than a billion data points and terabytes of data about the car and component parts.
-That telemetry data gets continuously logged, is encrypted, and sent to the Team’s engineers and the Race Support Room so they can make adjustments.
+That telemetry data gets continuously logged, is encrypted, and sent to the engineers and the Race Support Room so they can make adjustments.
 Information is relayed right to the pit crew who can make rapid modifications as needed during the race.
-The team is also logging competitor analysis to dispute or defend race results and make other strategic decisions.
+Teams are also logging competitor analysis to dispute or defend race results and make other strategic decisions.
 This can’t be reproduced if it’s lost, so it’s critical that the underlying technology is synced, highly durable, and reliable.

 That data center is directly connected to the Federation Internationale de l’Automobile (FIA), the governing body for F1.
 Systems are linked up to FIA-provided services such as GPS and weather information, as well as F1 management services that provide information on race timing, broadcast feeds, and more.